Wesley26/weather-App/README.md

 - Contains all custom hooks.
 Custom hooks include:
 - `CurrentUnitContext.js`: @CurrentUnitContext - create the Context for CurrentUnitContext @theCurrentUnit - String to initialize current unit text. set "imperial" (F), "metric" (C), and "standard" (K). @setCurrentUnit - initialized as empty function.
 Function's purpose is to set the Current Unit.
 - `getWeather.js`: getWeather - if permission was granted in useLocation() hook, uses Object theLocation containing lat. and long. coordinates as decimal number values.
 Returns the currentWeather. useEffect() relies on the value of Object theLocation. @WEATHER_API_KEY - accessed from clientSecret directory, hidden for repo security and must be manually provided. @currentWeather - useState hook to store JSON result of current weather data. @baseWeatherUrl - initial OpenWeatherMap API access string @weatherUrl - Full OpenWeatherMap API access string.
+- `InfoPanelContext.js`: @InfoPanelContext - create the Context for InfoPanelContext. @infoPanelToggle - Boolean which determines whether the Info Panel is visible (true) or not visible (false) @setInfoPanelToggle - Initialized as empty function.
+Function's purpose is to set the infoPanelToggle.
 - `setBGImage.js`: @imageBG - Object stores background images day and night @backgroundImage - useState hook determines from hour Date Object whether to display day or night background.
 Hook returns this value. @settingBG - truthy determines if it is day or night hour.
 - `setUnits.js`: @theCurrentUnit - useEffect only runs when Context theCurrentUnit's string value changes from App.js @currentUnit - useState dynamically sets the current unit "imperial" - °F, "metric" - °C, or "standard" - °K See the OpenWeatherMap API for these unit definitions.
 - `useLocation.js`: @getLocation - Hook to request permission from the user to obtain the mobile device's current location.
 Returns the location value. @permsNotGranted - alert the user permission to use their current location is needed. @location - useState hook storing in state device's current location. @granted - Boolean value storing whether user has given their permission to obtain current location. @coords - object storing latitude and longitude decimal values.